 How to Get Your Ears Back to Normal as Fast as You Can

-So, if air pressure is the cause, your ears will usually go back to normal within a day or two.
+So, if air pressure is the cause, your ears will usually go back to normal.
 You might have to wait for your immune system to start working if your blockage is due to an ear infection (you may need an antibiotic to get faster relief).
 This could take up to a couple of weeks.
 You might have to wait even longer than that if you’re suffering from a sinus infection.

 Some patience will be required before your ears get back to normal (counterintuitive though it may be), and you need to be able to change your expectations according to your actual circumstances.